Elizabeth Miller: Artist’s Bio

 North Atlantic Fiber Arts/Parris House Wool Works

 North Atlantic Fiber Arts was started in 2022 as Elizabeth’s art and creative writing hub.
 It is a container for her love for Maine and Nova Scotia and the artistic themes she revisits in her work as a result of her ties to both places.
-Her art and creative writing studio is located in Rockland, Maine.

 She is the author of Heritage Skills for Contemporary Life: Seasons at the Parris House, published by Down East Books in 2021.
-The title references her 1818 historic home in the National Historic District of Paris Hill and includes both homesteading and fiber art how-tos and projects.
+The title references her 1818 historic former home in the National Historic District of Paris Hill and includes both homesteading and fiber art how-tos and projects.

 Her work has appeared regularly in Making magazine and Rug Hooking Magazine.
 She has also appeared on the Magnolia Network show Maine Cabin Masters, episode 704, teaching Ashley to hook.
 Her art has been exhibited at Rug Hooking Week at Sauder Village, the premier rug show in North America, in Archbold, Ohio.
 She is a contributing artist to the collaborative book, Mothering: Our Lives in Colour and Shadow, by Karen D. Miller, published by Rug Hooking Magazine.